mmu-webdesign/l4-WPD-web-term-2/rwd-week-4.md

 }
 ```
+#### Your design
-Once it is working you can make adjustments to best fit your design.
+Once the gallery is working you can make adjustments to best fit your design.
+This might include dimensions, colours, padding and margins.

+#### Your images

+Experiment with your image sizes.
+Work out the largest image dimensions for your gallery on desktop.
+Edit and optimise your original images.

 ---